-- In Ireland you are entitled to dual nationality.
+In Ireland you are allowed to have dual nationality.
 This means that if you are born in another country, and have another passport but then move to Ireland, you have the right to have two passports.
 In some countries, like the US, you can only have one nationality and it means that you have to give up your second passport.

 Hear your right – read by Sean McGinnity